BettercareHealth/bettercare/mmh/mmh-6-resources.md

 A woman can apply for a Protection Order at any Magistrates’ Court nearest to where she lives or works, nearest to where her abuser lives or works, or nearest to where the abuse took place.

-In this section, we will refer to a woman applying for a Protection Order.

-1. The woman will have to fill in an Application form for a Protection Order and write out a statement (affidavit) about the abuse.
+1. The woman will have to fill in an application form for a Protection Order and write out a statement (affidavit) about the abuse.
 2. She will be asked to make a sworn statement to the clerk or policeman that what she has written is true, and sign the application form.
 Her file will be passed on to the magistrate.
-3. The magistrate will read through the application form and decide if the woman qualifies for an Interim (Temporary) Protection Order or not.
+3. The magistrate will read through the application form and decide if the woman qualifies for an Interim (temporary) Protection Order or not.
-4. If it is granted, the clerk will tell the woman what her court return date is, and will give her an Application Number.
+4. If it is granted, the clerk will tell the woman what her court return date is, and will give her an application number.
 5. The magistrate will issue a Notice to Appear in Court to the abuser, which will inform him that an application for a Protection Order has been made, and that he must appear on the return date to give his side of the story.
 6. The police or sheriff will go to the abuser’s address and serve the copy of the Interim Protection Order on the woman’s abuser.
 7. The police or the sheriff will fill in the Return of Service form, and return it to the court when the Protection Order has been served.